 Hospital Vendor Credentialing

-Many hospital vendor credentialing processes often overlook performing checks on the companies which supply goods or provide services.
+Many hospital vendor credentialing processes often overlook performing checks on the companies that supply goods or provide services.
 If a hospital pays a vendor who is excluded from Medicare and/or Medicaid programs there can be serious repercussions fines and penalties or a potential corporate integrity agreement.

-Healthcare Exclusion Screening and Monitoring for Individuals and Entities
+Healthcare Exclusion Monitoring for Individuals and Entities

 On May 8, 2013, the HHS OIG released a Special Advisory Bulletin on the Effect of Exclusion from Participation in Federal Health Care Programs.
 In this document, the HHS Office of Inspector General (OIG) laid out guidelines for monitoring individuals and entities (vendors).